valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

 * **Task form loading text**

-  When a task is opened, it will first show a loading text before the actual form is shown.
+  When a task is opened, it will first show a loading text while the form is loading.

 ## Bugfixes